Tusha Hiti: The water

 At this time most of the original old pipeline towards Tusha Hiti is no longer used.
 Water from the Bhandarkhal Pond is pumped to the hiti through a new underground pipe and eventually still flows from Tusha Hiti back to the pond.
-Water is still chanelled from the source to the Bhandrakhal Hiti through the restored 17th century, 820 m long underground pipeline.
+Water is still channelled from the source to the Bhandarkhal Hiti through the restored 17th century, 820 m long underground pipeline.

 In spite of all the restoration efforts the water supply remains problematic.
 One of the causes is the demise of the Tikabhairav Canal, the royal canal that fed the ponds above the Naricha aquifer.
 The aquifer did receive enough water from rainfall and surface drainage at least until 2012, but the open spaces in that area of Patan that made this possible are disappearing.

 The 2019 survey (see above) reports that there was no water flowing from Tusha Hiti.
 The same was reported in December 2024.

 Tusha Hiti in popular culture

 A scene of the 1974 film Arabian Nights was shot in the courtyard of Sundari Chowk and the bath.

 Tusha Hiti also doubled as the king's bath in the 1993 film Little Buddha.